๐Ÿ“ฃIntro to Marketing

 Why This Matters

-Every product you'll encounter in marketing follows a predictable journey—from exciting launch to eventual decline.
-Understanding the Product Life Cycle (PLC) isn't just about memorizing four stages; you're being tested on your ability to match the right marketing strategy to the right stage.
-This framework shows up constantly in exam questions because it connects pricing decisions, promotional tactics, competitive analysis, and strategic planning all in one model.
+Every product follows a predictable journey from launch to eventual decline.
+Understanding the Product Life Cycle (PLC) isn't just about memorizing four stages; it's about matching the right marketing strategy to the right stage.
+This framework connects pricing decisions, promotional tactics, competitive analysis, and strategic planning all in one model.

-The real skill here is recognizing which stage a product is in based on market signals and then recommending appropriate actions.
-Don't just memorize that "introduction has low sales"—know why profits are negative, how competition changes everything in growth, and when a company should consider harvesting versus revitalizing.
-Each stage demands different marketing mix adjustments, and that's where exam questions get tricky.
+The real skill is recognizing which stage a product is in based on market signals and then recommending appropriate actions.
+Each stage demands different marketing mix adjustments.
+Don't just memorize that "introduction has low sales."
+Know why profits are negative, how competition changes everything in growth, and when a company should consider harvesting versus revitalizing.

 Building the Foundation: Early Stages